heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.2.2 Pig Latin
 Pig Latin {% cite olston2008pig --file big-data%} is a programming model built on top of MapReduce to provide declarative description.
-Different from Hive, whom has SQL-like syntax, the goal of Pig Latin is to attract experienced programmers to perform ad-hoc analysis on big data.
-Parallel database products provide a simple SQL query interface, which is good for non-programmers and simple tasks, but not in a style where experienced programmers would approach.
-Instead such programmers prefer to specify single steps and operate as a sequence.
+Different from Hive, who has SQL-like syntax, the goal of Pig Latin is to attract experienced programmers to perform ad-hoc analysis on big data and allow programmers to write execution logic by a sequence of steps.
 For example, suppose we have a table urls: `(url, category, pagerank)`.
 The following is a simple SQL query that finds, for each suciently large category, the average pagerank of high-pagerank urls in that category.

 ```
 SELECT category, AVG(pagerank)